8 Popular Mexican Foods You Actually Won’t Find in Mexico

 Bottomless chip baskets

 Guacamole?
 Yes, that is true Mexican fare.
 But getting heaps and heaps of tortilla chips to dip in it is not an authentic Mexican experience.
-“You will absolutely not receive a big basket of chips when you sit down at a restaurant,” Celorio confirms.
-“You might get a few mixed in with a bread basket, but the bottomless chip baskets [are not] standard.”
-Instead, your guac will probably have a different crispy companion, she says: “It is more likely to be served with chicharrón (fried pig skin) than chips.”
-She says that if you do get chips, they’ll be sticking out of the top of the guac, and just a few—more of a garnish than anything.
-If you love indulging in Mexican food on May 5, check out our guide to (respectfully) celebrating Cinco de Mayo.
+"You will absolutely not receive a big basket of chips when you sit down at a restaurant," Celorio confirms.
+"You might get a few mixed in with a bread basket, but the bottomless chip baskets [are not] standard."
+Instead, your guac will probably have a different crispy companion, she says: "It is more likely to be served with chicharrón (fried pig skin) than chips."
+She says that if you do get chips, they'll be sticking out of the top of the guac, and just a few—more of a garnish than anything.
+Learn some surprising facts about Cinco de Mayo you never knew.

 Afraid to say your life is a lie, margarita lovers.
 Tequila certainly is Mexican, but you're more likely to see actual Mexico natives drinking small amounts from a shot glass or enjoying a similar, more authentic drink called a Paloma.
 It's a tequila-based drink with lime juice and a grapefruit-flavored soda like Fresca.
 And now that doesn't mean you can't order a margarita in Mexico; quite the opposite, actually.
 "Of course you can find margaritas here, as Mexico often caters to the tastes of tourists," Celorio explains.
 "But don’t show up at your in-laws' house for Sunday comida and ask for a margarita.
 It ain’t happening!"
 (Spoken from experience, perhaps?)
 Comida, by the way, means "food" or "meal" and is one of the simple Spanish phrases everyone should know.